waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Future Targets: West of (13, 10), East of (19, 28).

 ## Lessons Learned & Corrections
 - **Type Matchups:** Ghost is immune to Normal/Fighting.
 Lick (Ghost) is ineffective against Normal.
-Hoppip is immune to Ghost moves in this ROM (Gen 2 mechanic).
+Hoppip is Grass/Flying and is NOT immune to Ghost moves (confused with Hoothoot).
 - **Tile Mechanics:**
     - `FLOOR_UP_WALL`: One-way pathing (North only).
 Blocks southward progression at y=6, 14, 24, 26, 34, 36, 72, 76, 86.
     - `LEDGE_HOP_DOWN`: One-way pathing (South only).